Grantee Directory

 Brooklyn Legal Services

-To help low-income tenants living in multifamily rental buildings preserve the affordability and habitability of their units; and to help low-income homeowners avoid foreclosure and subsequently ensure that they maintain
+To help low-income tenants living in multifamily rental buildings avoid eviction and secure repairs to ensure the ongoing habitability of their housing.

 Grant amount: $350,000